The Difference Between Cleaning, Sanitising, Disinfecting, And Sterilising

 Is there a real difference between cleaning, sanitising, disinfecting and sterilising?

-This is a question we hear a lot in the cleaning industry.
-The short answer is yes – there are some fundamental differences between these processes and the products used for each.
+This is a question we hear a lot in the commercial cleaning industry.
+The short answer is yes – there are some fundamental differences between these commercial processes and the products used for each.
 Here's the longer version:

 Cleaning is simply the removal of any visible particle (like dust, food, and oil) from any surface.
-The process of cleaning usually involves the use of detergent, which is a surfactant designed to suspend oily and greasy particles in water, helping to remove them more easily from a surface.
+The process of industrial cleaning usually involves the use of detergent, which is a surfactant designed to suspend oily and greasy particles in water, helping to remove them more easily from a surface.

 Cleaning is a very important first step to effectively disinfect and sterilise as it removes any dirt and soil from a surface which could reduce a disinfectants ability to kill germs, viruses, and bacteria.